Bransonlj/tompang-carpool/README.md

 ### Optional Configuration

-Since this application uses AWS, localstack is used for emulation as a docker-compose service so you do not have to create an AWS account.
+Since this application uses AWS, **Localstack** is used for emulation as a docker-compose service so you do not have to create an AWS account.
 This has been configured in `aws.env`.
 ```
-# aws.env - running using localstack emulation
+# aws.env - running using Localstack emulation

 AWS_ACCESS_KEY_ID=test
 AWS_SECRET_ACCESS_KEY=test